Making Futures Journal

 Crafting Social Worlds & Social Making

-Community is at the heart of the Making Futures agenda, and this 2019 addition, ‘People, Place, Meaning: Crafting Social Worlds & Social Making’, is no exception.
+Community is at the heart of the Making Futures agenda, and this 2019 edition, ‘People, Place, Meaning: Crafting Social Worlds & Social Making’, curated by Malcolm Ferris, is no exception.
 As a collection of essays from makers, scholars, organisers and educators from across the globe, it appreciates the value of makers as singular creative agents producing material objects, as well as the social dimensions of these maker practices positively contribute to the construction and regeneration of communities.

 Of particular interest within this issue is how individual practices develop and promote socially and environmentally responsible making practices, but also how these singular enterprises can cluster into ‘place-based’ creative maker-ecologies capable of producing value through the enhancement of community life in ways that encourage more progressive circuits of engagement, production and consumption.